NoczCore/WebBoilerplate/README.md

   images, is relative to default path for this type) or absolute to the main dir (Optional)
   name: 'style', // The compiled filename, no contain extension (Optional)
   prepend: ['js/jquery.js'], // File prepending the compilation file (Optional, only for JS)
-  append: ['js/myawesomefile.js'], // File appending the compilation file (Optional, only for JS and CSS)
+  append: ['js/myawesomefile.js'], // File appending the compilation file (Optional, only for JS)
-  compass: true // If you want use Compass (Optional, only for CSS) }
+  compass: true // If you want use Compass (Optional, however this is not recommended, only for CSS) }
 ```